owncloud/cdperf/README.md

 **Test setup at ownCloud:**

 At ownCloud we currently test two times a day on different servers.
 Server (A) is intel based and server (B) amd based.
-The first test run, runs the tests on A which is testing on B and then B which is testing on A.
+The first test run, runs the tests on A which is testing a server on B and then B which is testing on A.
-We collect those metrics over time to get indicators how the performance changes over time (version to version) and how the clouds perform in comparison to each other.
+We collect those metrics over time to get indicators of how the performance changes over time (version to version) and how the clouds perform in comparison to each other.

 **How to read the test results**

-Let's use 'test-issue-github-ocis-1018-propfind-flat.js' as example.
+Let's use 'test-issue-github-ocis-1018-propfind-flat.js' as an example.
 * Total time of execution
-    * This is the time how long the test took for all users and iterations
+    * This is the total elapsed time of the test for all users and iterations
 * status
-    * Red || Green is a quick overview how many requests are failed or not
+    * Red || Green is a quick overview of how many requests failed or not
 * cloud_default_play_$PLAYNAME$_$OPERATION$_$TYPE$
     * PLAYNAME: name of the play, for example dav, users, ...
     * OPERATION: type of operation, for example create, delete, update, ...